 - Date: Arrive at Tribhuvan International Airport in Kathmandu on Sunday, April the 14th, 2019.
 From here you will be picked up by our rep and transferred to your comfortable hotel

-- Cost: USD6999 per person inclusive of hotels & tented camps, transportation, local taxes & permits with breakfast, lunch and dinner provided.
+- Cost: USD5000 per person inclusive of hotels & tented camps, transportation, local taxes & permits with breakfast, lunch and dinner provided.

 - Deposit: 50% of the cost of the trip placed at least one month before duration.
 All bookings require 50% deposit of the trip price to be confirmed.
 The amount is to be deposited in US dollars.
 The remaining sum of the trip will have to be paid 45 days prior to departure.
 All major credit and debit cards are accepted.

-Arrive at Tribhuvan International Airport in Kathmandu where you will meet our company representative and be driven to the Thamel area of the city and stay overnight in the famous Kathmandu Guest House.
+Arrive at Tribhuvan International Airport in Kathmandu where you will meet our company representative and be driven to the Thamel area of the city and stay at your comfortable guest house.

 A full day rest day at the lodge.
 In the afternoon you will be introduced to our chief guide, Rajan Choudhary and other local members of our team.
 They and Clive Grylls will be on hand to answer any questions regarding your visit.
 You will also enjoy a ‘sundowner’ at a close by beauty spot.
 Dinner will be served at our lodge.